Ethical requirements and procedures

 The PSA Ethics Committee may investigate any breaches of these ethical guidelines.
 They may reprimand members who do not adhere to the guidelines and may even withdraw membership status of individuals who have made serious breaches.

-If you have any complaints about any member or the PSA you should complete the Ethical Complaints Form.
-You will need to complete that form providing the facts of the case and the specific ethical code which you believe has been violated.
+If you have any complaints about any member or the PSA contact [email protected].
+Please include the facts of the case and the specific ethical code which you believe has been violated.
 We will only consider ethical complaints within one month of the original facts becoming known.

 In all cases of ethical complaints, whether formally made or not, we suggest that talking to each other is the best way to resolve any conflicts.
 Most ethical problems can be resolved by the two parties talking to each other.
 However, if you still wish to make a formal complaint it will be taken through the following stages: